mixxxdj/website/content/news/2021-04-01-mixxx-subscription-model.md

 If you're not satisfied with the service, you may cancel anytime.
 Please note that canceling the subscription does not cancel payments.
 Refunds are not available.

+**EDIT:** As you probably noticed, this is an April Fool's joke.
+There is no subscription plan, and [Mixxx is and always will be free]({filename}/news/2020-05-22-you-dont-need-to-pay-for-mixxx.md).